To describe Auckland Transport’s policy for managing health and safety associated with all its activities.

 It has been completed to align with Auckland Transport’s health and safety framework.

-Auckland Transport is committed to providing a healthy and safe working environment for all those involved with its activities including employees, contractors, volunteers and all other persons working in or visiting our workplaces.
+To fulfil its duty of care, Auckland Transport is committed to providing a healthy and safe working environment for all those involved with its activities including workers, suppliers, volunteers and all others working in or visiting our places of work.

 - Comply with relevant legislation, regulations, codes of practice, and industry standards;

-- Commit managers and employees, at all levels, to be responsible and accountable for the health, wellbeing, and safety of themselves and others;
+- Commit our people, at all levels, to be responsible and accountable for the health, wellbeing, and safety of themselves and others;

-- Establish, encourage, and support consultation and participation between managers and employees and their representatives in all matters relating to health and safety;
+- Establish, encourage, and support consultation and participation between managers and workers and their representatives in all matters relating to health and safety;

 - Ensure that appropriate resources and processes are in place to effectively identify, manage and monitor health and safety risks including the effective communication of risk treatments.

-- Design, construct, maintain, and operate our assets to ensure a safe and healthy working environment;
+- Design, construct, maintain, and operate our plant and assets to ensure a safe and

-- Establish, review, and continuously improve the health and safety framework, its systems and associated procedures, to manage health and safety in the workplace – including adopting applicable international best practice standards and setting and measuring (SMART – Specific, Measurable, Attainable, Relevant, Time-bound) targets;
+- Establish, review, and continuously improve the Health and Safety Framework and its systems to manage health and safety in the workplace — including adopting applicable good practice standards and setting and measuring targets;

-- Report, record, and investigate all work-related incidents including: ill health, discomfort, injury, property damage, unsafe behaviours or conditions, and implement corrective action where appropriate
+- Report, record, and investigate all incidents including: work-related ill health, injury, or discomfort, property damage, unsafe behaviours or conditions, and implement corrective actions;

-- Ensure all those engaged by Auckland Transport are competent or are supervised by a competent person and provide appropriate and timely training to ensure on going competence;
+- Ensure our suppliers and their workers have the capability and are competent or are supervised by a competent person and provide appropriate and timely training to ensure on going competence;

-- Ensure employees are trained and equipped to deal safely with situations that may arise out of the work they are doing or while they are at work;
+- Ensure workers are trained and equipped to deal safely with situations that may arise out of the work they are doing, or while they are at work;

-- Promote and actively lead wellness initiatives among all employees to ensure a healthy and safe workplace and to encourage balanced lifestyle choices;
+- Promote and actively lead wellbeing initiatives at AT to ensure a healthy and safe workplace and to encourage balanced lifestyle choices; and

-- Through the above, build and foster a positive culture of excellence in health and safety
+Through the above we will achieve a culture of zero harm and continue to build and foster a positive culture of excellence in health and safety.